vinta/awesome-python/README.md

 *Libraries for validating data.
 Used for forms in many cases.*

 * [voluptuous](https://github.com/alecthomas/voluptuous) - A Python data validation library.
 It is primarily intended for validating data coming into Python as JSON, YAML, etc.
-* [dictshield](https://github.com/exfm/dictshield) - A fast way to validate and trim the values in a dictionary.
 * [colander](http://docs.pylonsproject.org/projects/colander/) - A system for validating and deserializing data obtained via XML, JSON, an HTML form post or any other equally simple data serialization.
 * [Schematics](https://github.com/schematics/schematics) - Data Structure Validation.
 * [kmatch](https://github.com/ambitioninc/kmatch) - A language for matching/validating/filtering Python dictionaries.